linjing-lab/linjing-lab/README.md

 <h2 align='center'><b>About Me</b></h2>

-- 🔤 Join [Skype] to strike up further contact me and explore cooperation.
+- 🔤 Join [Skype] to strike up contact me and explore technical cooperation.
-- 📚 My [bookshelf] is a subset (or superset) to form knowledge hierarchy.
+- 📚 My [bookshelf] is a subset (or superset) to referable knowledge hierarchy.
-- ✍ Already gained more than 400 followers on [blog] about basic science.
+- ✍ Already gained more than 400 followers on [blog] about information mathematics.
-- 📈 Promoting the development of [Polars] by launching [Chinese document].
+- 📈 Promoting the development of [Polars] by maintaining [Chinese document].

 [package]: https://github.com/linjing-lab/optimtool
 [Polars]: https://github.com/pola-rs/polars